Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 Since version 9.2, also PostgreSQL is able to talk JSON and several progresses have been made over the years making PostgreSQL more and more production ready to serve JSON efficiently.

-Since recently a new project has been kickstarted here at Portavita, and since Portavita uses both PostgreSQL and MongoDB, the following question arose spontaneously: which database is the most suitable to support our use cases?
+Very recently, a new project has been kickstarted here at Portavita, and since Portavita uses both PostgreSQL and MongoDB, the following question arose spontaneously: which database is the most suitable to support our use cases?

 Me and my colleague Wouter discussed the topic and did some preliminary research trying to compare on query execution speed and disk space consumption.
 After all that reading, learning, asking and studying, the conclusion was that we did not have a clue if Mongo was still the best choice to store our JSON data.